-The Division of Behavioral Health at Nemours/Alfred I. duPont Hospital for Children offers seven, 12-month postdoctoral fellowships in pediatric psychology/behavioral health.
-Fellowship positions are open to graduates from American Psychology Association-approved doctoral programs who have already completed their internship training.
+The Division of Behavioral Health at Nemours/Alfred I. duPont Hospital for Children offers 10, year-long postdoctoral fellowships in pediatric psychology/behavioral health, beginning Sept.
+1, 2016.
+Positions are open to graduates from American Psychology Association-approved doctoral programs who have already completed their internship training.

 Our Fellowship Program

-In addition to clinical hours, fellows participate in didactic seminars spanning topics such as professional development, clinical supervision, research and medical issues, and hospital grand rounds.
-Fellows also have opportunities to supervise other psychology trainees as part of the Division of Behavioral Health’s psychology externship and internship programs.
+In addition to clinical hours, fellows participate in didactic seminars spanning topics such as professional development, clinical supervision, research and medical issues and hospital grand rounds.
+Fellows also have opportunities to supervise other psychology trainees as we have psychology externship and internship programs.
 Applicants are invited to apply for one or more positions within and between the available tracks described below.

 - Major Emphasis: Early Childhood